 When negotiating a SaaS agreement with SaaS customers a SaaS supplier will often need to transfer customer data outside of the European Economic Area (EEA).
 This could be at the request of a SaaS customer or more usually because the SaaS supplier uses a sub-contractor such as a data centre which is located outside of the EEA.
-SaaS suppliers and SaaS customers should use EU model clauses in the circumstances set out below in order to comply with their duties under UK and EU data protection laws.
+SaaS suppliers and SaaS customers should use EU standard contractual clauses in the circumstances set out below in order to comply with their duties under UK and EU data protection laws.

 The Data Protection Act